 Not from around here?

 Find a route that’s just the perfect amount of muddy by tapping into some local organizations that have just as much passion for getting dirty as you do.
-Order a pass from Eastern Ontario Trails Alliance (EOTA) to explore the trails maintained by the Renfrew County ATV Club, or one from the Haliburton ATV Association to take advantage of their large network of trails.
+Order a pass from Ontario Federation of All-Terrain Vehicle Clubs (OFATV) to explore the trails maintained by the Renfrew County ATV Club, or one from the Haliburton ATV Association to take advantage of their large network of trails.

 Looking for an insider scoop?